You are here

 Principal Deputy Director

-Dr. Tabak is the principal deputy director of the National Institutes of Health (NIH).
-He previously served as the acting principal deputy director of NIH (2009), and as director of the National Institute of Dental and Craniofacial Research from 2000-10.
+Dr. Tabak is the Principal Deputy Director of the National Institutes of Health (NIH) and the Deputy Ethics Counselor of the Agency.
+He previously served as the Acting Principal Deputy Director of NIH (2009), and prior to that as Director of the National Institute of Dental and Craniofacial Research from 2000-10.

-Dr. Tabak has provided leadership for several trans-NIH activities, including the NIH Roadmap effort to support team science, the NIH Director’s initiative to enhance peer-review, and the NIH’s implementation of the American Recovery and Reinvestment Act.
-He has co-chaired working groups of the Advisory Committee to the Director of NIH, the Diversity of the Biomedical Research Workforce, Information Technology and Informatics, and the NIH Intramural Research Program.
-More recently, Dr. Tabak has coordinated a trans-NIH effort to enhance the reproducibility of scientific findings and he is currently leading a team developing an NIH-wide Strategic Plan.
+Dr. Tabak has provided leadership for numerous trans-NIH activities, including the NIH Roadmap effort to support team science; the NIH Director's initiative to enhance peer review; NIH's American Recovery and Reinvestment Act implementation; the NIH initiative to enhance rigor and reproducibility in research; and the NIH-Wide Strategic Plan.
+He co-chaired working groups of the Advisory Committee to the Director of NIH on the Diversity of the Biomedical Research Workforce, the Long-Term Intramural Research Program, and, currently is co-chair of both the Next Generation Researcher’s Initiative and High Risk High Reward Research working groups.